 How you can help

-Invest in Korean Americans in Action or its New York political action fund.
+Invest in Korean Americans for Political Action or its New York political action fund.
 Every gift will be matched one to one by a Korean American generous donor up to $100,000.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.